Higher analytic stacks and GAGA theorems: Higher geometric stacks

-\personal{In the classical definition of stacks (see \cite[Tag 02ZH]{stacks-project}), there is one more condition that the presheaf $\mathit{Isom}(x,y)$ is a sheaf.
-This condition is automatically satisfied if we use the language of homotopy limits as above.}

-\begin{rem} In \cref{def:stack}, a stack is simply a sheaf.
-We recall briefly how this is related to the classical notion of stacks in terms of categories fibered in groupoids as in \cite{Deligne_Irreducibility_1969,Artin_Versal_1974,Laumon_Champs_2000,stacks-project}.
-Firstly, a stack in terms of a category fibered in groupoids over a site is equivalent to a stack in terms of a sheaf of groupoids on the site (\cite{Vistoli_Grothendieck_2005}).
+\begin{rem} Let us explain briefly how \cref{def:stack} is related to the classical notion of stacks in terms of categories fibered in groupoids as in \cite{Deligne_Irreducibility_1969,Artin_Versal_1974,Laumon_Champs_2000,stacks-project}.
+Firstly, a stack in terms of a category fibered in groupoids over a site is equivalent to a stack in terms of a sheaf of groupoids on the site (cf.\ \cite{Vistoli_Grothendieck_2005}).
 Secondly, we have an adjunction

-where $\Grpd$ denotes the underlying \infcat of the standard model category of groupoids.
-The nerve functor $\mathrm{N}$ induces an embedding of sheaves of groupoids on $\cC$ into sheaves of simplicial sets on $\cC$, whose image consists of all 1-truncated objects.
+where $\Grpd$ denotes the \infcat of groupoids.
+The nerve functor $\mathrm{N}$ induces an embedding of sheaves of groupoids on $\cC$ into sheaves of spaces on $\cC$, whose image consists of all 1-truncated objects.
 In other words, classical stacks in groupoids are 1-truncated stacks in \cref{def:stack}.
 We remark that the sheaf condition for a stack, usually presented as two separated descent conditions (see \cite[Definition 4.1(ii)(iii)]{Deligne_Irreducibility_1969}), is now combined into one single descent condition via $\infty$-categorical limits (i.e.\ homotopy limits) instead of 1-categorical limits.
-We refer to \cite{Hollander_Homotopy_2008} and \cite[§2.1.2]{HAG-II} for more detailed discussions on the comparison. \personal{See Mauro's elaborate version in \cref{sec:comparison}.} \end{rem}
+We refer to \cite{Hollander_Homotopy_2008} and \cite[§2.1.2]{HAG-II} for more detailed discussions on the comparison. \end{rem}

-We introduce the notion of $n$-geometric stacks following \cite[Section 1.3.3]{HAG-II} (see also \cite{Simpson_Algebraic_1996}).
+We introduce the notion of $n$-geometric stacks following \cite[\S 1.3.3]{HAG-II} (see also \cite{Simpson_Algebraic_1996}).